SSWConsulting/SSW.Rules.Content/rules/do-you-use-these-useful-react-hooks/rule.md

 ## 3. **useContext**: Using Context Seamlessly 🌍

 `useContext` is a pivotal React Hook, giving you the power to both read and subscribe to context values right within your component.
-Below is a breakdown based on the details you provided:

 ```jsx
 import { createContext, useContext } from 'react';